Generic Name: daratumumab (DAR a TOOM ue mab)

-For a person treated with only 1 prior cancer medicine, Darzalex may be given in combination with another cancer medicine (either lenalidomide or bortezomib) plus a steroid medicine called dexamethasone.
+For a person treated with only one prior cancer medicine, Darzalex may be given in combination with another cancer medicine (either lenalidomide or bortezomib) plus a steroid medicine called dexamethasone.

 If you need to receive a blood transfusion, be sure to tell your caregivers that you are being treated with Darzalex.

 Before taking this medicine

 You should not be treated with Darzalex if you are allergic to daratumumab.